 But, people in longevity hot spots around the world like Italy and Greece have been cooking up homemade bone broth for thousands of years.
 Simmering bones, marrow, skin, feet, tendons, and ligaments for hours and even days, releases its collagen, proline, glycine, and glutamine that are necessary for good health.
 Most manufactured bone broths contain meat “flavors” and way too much salt, preservatives, and sometimes MSG.

 Making the soup

 No matter what type of bones you use, it’s always best to make sure the animal hasn’t been fed antibiotics or hormones.
-Grass-fed, free-range, and organic is always best.
+Grass-fed, free-range, and organic are always best.
 Once the meat and bones have been boiled for hours, let the bone broth sit for a while so the flavors congeal.
 Once it’s cooled I stick it in the refrigerator overnight.
 Then, I remove the meat and bones and any vegetables used for seasonings, run the broth through a sieve and remove the fat either using a spoon or a defatting pitcher.

-It’s even better for you with lots of vegetables
+It’s even better with lots of vegetables

 When I make soup I use any type of vegetable I have in the house.
 I also throw in cans of corn, green beans, and crushed tomatoes, because the juice in the cans flavors the soup.
 Just make sure your canned vegetables are organic or as pure as possible.
 If you like, throw in beans, rice, or noodles.

 Next time you come down with a cold, the flu, or pneumonia, or simply want a healthy meal, boil up some homemade bone broth chicken soup and add lots of vegetables.
 You’ll feel much better afterward.

 What do you like to put in your chicken soup?
 Please leave a comment below.